cslarsen/mickey-scheme-historic/README.md

         -L<mickey path> -lmickey -o libmickey-uname.so

 This should give you a libmickey-uname.so file.
-To load this file from Mickey, we have to start mickey and then import the `(mickey dynamic-library)` library.
+To load this file from Mickey, we have to start mickey and then import the `(unix dlopen)` library.

     csl$ ./mickey
     #|                                                                 _